programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 This is better than the earlier two: we can see more distinctions between the values on our map.

-Unfortunately, the problem with a log scale is that **most people won't know know to interpret it** -- what is the non-log (original) value of 1.5 or 1.8 on a log scale?
+The problem with a log scale is that **most people won't know know to interpret it** -- what is the non-log (original) value of 1.5 or 1.8 on a log scale?

-Even if folks remember the definition of logrithm (that is, that the when the scale says 1.5, the original value is $$10^1.5$$), if they don't have a calculator, they won't be able to convert the log values to the original number!
+Even if folks remember the definition of logarithm (that is, that the when the scale says 1.5, they recall that this means the non-log value is $$10^{1.5}$$), if they don't have a calculator, they won't be able to convert the log values to the original number!

 Unfortunately, Folium doesn't have a built-in way to address this problem.
 Instead, we need to import a method from the `branca` library and use some JavaScript to create a new scale.

-For the purposes of this tutorial and its learning goals, you do not ned to know the specifics of the following code.
+For the purposes of this tutorial and its learning goals, you do not need to know the specifics of the following code.
 It simply replaces log values with non-log values.
 (I did not write it; rather, [Kota7](https://github.com/kota7) provided this solution in the [Folium Github issues discussion board](https://github.com/python-visualization/folium/issues/1374).)

 ```python
 from branca.element import Element